Dirkster99/AvalonDock/README.md

 * [AvalonDock [2.0] Tutorial Part 5 - Load/Save Layout with De-Referenced DockingManager](https://www.codeproject.com/Articles/719143/AvalonDock-Tutorial-Part-Load-Save-Layout)

 This repository contains **additional bug fixes and a feature added** fork for: xceedsoftware/wpftoolkit version **3.2-3.6**.
-But most importantly, the usage of this AvalonDock project remains free for both, comercial and open source users.
+Version 4.0 and later are developed indepentently, which is why this library (version 4.0 and later) uses the namespaces and library names that were used in AvalonDock 2.0 and earlier versions.
+But most importantly, the usage of this AvalonDock project remains free for both, commercial and open source users.

 There is also an open source repository https://github.com/dotnetprojects/WpfExtendedToolkit with a fixed and stable version of all other (other than AvalonDock) components from the WPFToolKit.